The story

 Data type promotion

 So far, we’ve only seen inhabited types.
-Int
+Int and Int#

-are obviously examples, but Type -> Type
+are obviously examples, but Type -> Type is also inhabited since

-is also inhabited since that too has kind Type
+that too has kind Type.

 Emphasising inhabitation as a property implies that there must be some uninhabited kinds.
 In fact, these are the pillars of theorem proving and property encoding in Haskell.

-In vanilla Haskell, this generates a type List
+data List a = Nil | Cons a (List a)In vanilla Haskell, this generates a type List and two data

-extension, you also get the following.
+Cons :: a -> List a -> List aWith the DataKinds extension, you also get the following.

-Despite looking pretty similar, these are different beasts.
-Since there is no distinction between types and kinds, the type constructor List
+distinction between types and kinds, the type constructor List is

-is also a kind constructor.
-Then, 'Nil
+also a kind constructor.
+Then, 'Nil and 'Cons are type

-constructors!
+constructors, but they are not Type constructors, they are List a constructors!
 All promoted types are automatically uninhabited.
-So there is no term t
+So

-with t :: 'Cons Int 'Nil
+there is no term t with t :: 'Cons Int 'Nil.

 This promotion feature alone spawns multiple reasons why people do not like fancy types in Haskell: